 A sustainable piece is one that has the ability to last generations.
 It is the antithesis of fast fashion and doesn’t end up in landfill.
 It can literally last a lifetime and be passed down from mother to daughter.

-Spell sources the most ethical and environmentally friendly leather possible.
+Our father was a leather craftsman, and now that he’s retired he still practices this craft today, so we hold a special place in our hearts for this material.
+We source the most ethical and environmentally friendly leather possible.
 Our leather is sourced from approved Leather Working Group Tanneries, a group of industry leaders in an array of fields that have developed an environmental stewardship protocol for the leather manufacturing industry.
 The protocol covers topical issues within the leather supply chain such as deforestation, traceability, water and energy consumption, solid and liquid waste management, noise and air pollution as well as restricted chemicals and environmental best practice.
 We are also committed to putting resources into being able to have complete traceable supply chain for our leather products to ensure we are not supporting deforestation and inhumane farming practices.

 WHY WE LOVE SILK